 - Try these options out – tuna and cheese, chicken and avocado, mushroom and egg.

-5. Muffins and breads based on fruits and nuts such as, banana bread, walnuts and / or pecans.
+5. Muffins and bread based on fruits and nuts such as banana bread, walnuts and / or pecans.

 - Watch the fat and sugar content but these are ok once in a while.